 In the Chartboost dashboard you’ll see an option to target based on app category when setting up your campaign.
-This is a great way to directly target other casino players in the Chartboost network just by selecting the ‘casino’ category.
-If you’d like to see a little more increase on your ROI, go a little deeper and target slots specifically.
+This is a great way to directly target other casino players in the Chartboost network just by selecting the “casino” category.
+To see even greater increase on your ROI, target slots specifically.

 Optimize your creatives regularly

-When you create user acquisition campaigns that truly target high quality users, it also means the audience pool is smaller.
-You’ll want to introduce new creatives as you see performance stalling – we see advertisers update their ads once a month or when they start to see campaigns stall.
-As for how many creatives to launch per campaign?
-The sweet spot is 4 – 6 separate, 8 max.
+When you create user acquisition campaigns that target high-quality users, it also means the audience pool is smaller.
+You’ll want to introduce new creatives as performance stalls; we see advertisers update their ads once a month or when their campaigns begin to stall.
+As for how many creatives to launch per campaign, the sweet spot is four to six separate, eight max.
 This way you can control the test for what’s working per creative and use that data for your next refresh.

 If you have a direct deal live, you’ll want to optimize more frequently since it’s targeting a specific, repeat audience.